callahantiff/owl-nets/README.md

 # OWL-NETS

 OWL-NETS (NEtwork Transformation for Statistical learning) is a novel computational method that reversibly abstracts Web Ontology Language (OWL)-encoded biomedical knowledge into a network representation well-suited for network inference.
 OWL-NETS generates semantically rich network representations that contain heterogeneous nodes and edges, and are more easily consumed by network inference algorithms than their corresponding OWL representations.
-We argue that OWL-NETS can be used to leverage existing ontology-based knowledge representations and network inference methods to generate novel, significant biological hypotheses.
+We argue that OWL-NETS can be used to leverage existing ontology-based knowledge representations and network inference methods to generate novel, biologically-relevant hypotheses.

 ## Getting Started